Did My Ancestor go to Antarctica

 Is there any chance that my ancestor may be an unsung hero?

-It's pretty unlikely that your man will have played any
+It's pretty unlikely that your man will have played

+main.
 So hero, almost certainly not, unsung, maybe.

 This doesn't mean that there isn't any point in trying to find out if there was a role that may well have been interesting in its own way.
 Even the smallest role on a ship in the Heroic Age is to have an identifiable part in Antarctic history and can be a fascinating part of your family or community story.

-There was a lot of activity by whalers and sealers in and around Antarctica at that time too, both of which were rather grimy, un-glamorous jobs, it is not unknown for men involved in such activities to add a little more sparkle to what they were really doing by telling their friends and families they were "off to the South Pole" so sowing the seed of the family legend.
+There was a lot of activity by whalers and sealers in and around Antarctica at that time too, both of which were rather grimy, un-glamorous jobs, it is not unknown for men involved in such activities to add a little more sparkle to what they were really doing by telling their friends and families they were "off to the South Pole" so possibly sowing the seed of a family legend.